ottokokstein/ottokokstein.github.io/src/subtitles.md

 `ffmpeg -i "input.mp4" -vf "ass=output.ass" "output.mp4"` (replace `input.mp4` with the name of your `.mp4` file)

+Note that this step may take up to several minutes.

 ### 6. Convert `.mp4` to `.bik` using Rad Video Tools (with sound compression turned off)

 After you extract the `.7z` file using the password and installing Rad Video Tools, open it and navigate to your directory inside the program.
 Then, select `output.mp4` and press `Bink it!`, as shown in the image below: